jeromedejaegher/SVD-evolutive-CNN/README.md

 This tool can surely be extended to transformers, as a generalization of [Collaborative Attention](https://arxiv.org/abs/2006.16362)

+## Usage :
+Given a general network architecture, it optimizes (=modifies) layers-width **during training, without loss of accuracy**, enabling to use networks weights from a step to the other.
+Thus, it enables a **re-use of weights of a previously trained network, saving time and energy-consumption**.

+## Results :
+Tested on the MNIST datasets, gives a **98,5% accuracy** with a light 6-layers ResNet, with only **15k params** (starting from 2M params).
+This reduction can be reached within an hour on domestic GPU, **automatically and without loss of stability** (on this easy dataset).
+Approx. 50 automatic optimization steps to reduce the network by 99% without loss in accuracy.

+Tested on the Fashion-MNIST datasets, gives a **90 % accuracy** with a light 6-layers ResNet, with **350k params** (starting from ~500k params).
+This reduction can be reached within an hour on domestic GPU, **automatically and without loss of stability**.

 ## Idea and principle
 Given a neural network structure, the tool performs a SVD decomposition on each layer weight.